Sunward Cohousing: Built environment

 Sunward's architecture was designed to encourage interactions and strengthen the connections that are the lifeblood of the community.
 The structures, in addition to the Common House, include 40 individually owned housing units in a range of sizes and layouts spread across nine buildings, several garages individually owned by some households, a large barn built in the woods during the 1910s, and assorted sheds.

 The design attempts to balance community life and personal privacy.
 The community layout and homes were designed with the concept of a privacy gradient, where privacy increases as one goes toward the back of the house.
-For example, sitting on one's front porch is an invitation to socialize, while sitting on the back porch does not.
+For example, sitting on one's front porch is an invitation to socialize, while sitting on the back porch is not.
 Kitchen windows are in the front of every house.

 As a pedestrian community, Sunward restricts motor vehicles to the eastern periphery of its land, allowing members to visit and children to play in safety on its paths.
 Shared handcarts for moving material are kept at locations around the campus.

 Sunward's legal structure states that homes are privately owned inside, up to the paint on the interior walls, while the community owns the rest of the structure and everything outside the home.